ankurk91/vue-flatpickr-component/README.md

 ```html
 <flat-pickr v-model="date" @on-change="doSomethingOnChange" @on-close="doSomethingOnClose"></flat-pickr>
 ```
-* Events names has been converted to kebab case
+* Events names has been converted to kebab-case.
 * You can still pass your methods in config like original flatpickr do.

 ## Available props